tharnyelilvannan/RescueMission/README.md

 ### Strategy description

-The exploration strategy is for now to stop exploring as soon as we start.
-We stay safe and fly back to base immediately.
+The exploration strategy is to search all odd rows in a grid, then all even rows.
+As soon as the emergency site is found, we stop and return the closest creek we have found so far.

 ## How to compile, run and deploy